damonhook/aos-statshammer/client/public/static/simInfo.md

     - Max
     - Variance
     - Standard Deviation
-- Probability Tables
+- Average Damage Graph
-  - Contains the data that was used to generate the **Discrete Probability Graphs**
+  - Contains the **average** damage each unit would do against each target save